icmaa/vue-storefront/src/modules/icmaa-google-tag-manager/README.md

 We try to overwrite everything needed by extending the Vuex store.
 But some methods are not highjackable like that – this is a list of core changes.

 * We need specific page routes to contain meta fields to recognize the page-type by this field.
 We need this to deliver different data-layer objects for the GTM page-view event.
 Thats why we added these fields to the URL objects of `core/modules/url/helpers/transformUrl.ts`.
-* We added the `forceServerSilence` parameter to the `CART_ADD_ITEM` mutation and `cart/addItems` action to know when the commit is an user-interaction and when not.
+* We added the `forceServerSilence` parameter to the `CART_ADD_ITEM`/`CART_DEL_ITEM` mutations and `cart/addItems`/`cart/removeItem` actions to know when the commit is an user-interaction and when not.
 This is necessary to not trigger the `icmaa-add-to-cart` GTM event each time a item is added to cart by server (e.g. after login).

 ## Config